TimBroderick44/WhereAmI-Frontend/README.md

     ```
 3. **Setup and Run the Backend**

-   Follow the steps [here](https://github.com/TimBroderick44/WhereAmI-Backend) and setup the backend.
+   Follow the steps [here](https://github.com/TimBroderick44/WhereAmI-Backend) and set up the backend.

 4. **Run in Development Mode**
     ```sh